detekt/detekt/docs/pages/gettingstarted/type-resolution.md

 val user = getUserById(42)?.toString()
 ```

 Detekt is able to report the usage of the number `42` as a magic number, **without** type resolution.
-All the information needed to run this inspection are already available in the source code.
+All the information needed to run this inspection is already available in the source code.

-Similarly, Detekt has another rule called [UnnecessarySafeCall](./potential-bugs.html#unnecessarysafecall) to detect unnecessary usages of safe call operator (`?.`).
+Similarly, Detekt has another rule called [UnnecessarySafeCall](./potential-bugs.html#unnecessarysafecall) to detect unnecessary usages of safe call operators (`?.`).

 In the previous example, Detekt is able to determine if the safe call in `getUserById(42)?.toString()` is required **only with** type resolution.

-This because Detekt needs to know what is the **return type** of `getUserById()` in order to correctly perform the inspection.
+This is because Detekt needs to know what is the **return type** of `getUserById()` in order to correctly perform the inspection.
 If the return type is a nullable type, then the code is valid.
 If the return type is a non-nullable type, Detekt will report an `UnnecessarySafeCall` as the `?.` is actually not needed.

 With type resolution, Detekt has access to all the symbols and types of your codebase.
 Type resolution can be enabled by providing the **classpath** that is used during compilation.
-This will give Detekt access to all the code used to compile your project (both first and third party code) and will allow for more advanced analysis.
+This will give Detekt access to all the code used to compile your project (both first and third party code) and will allow more advanced analysis.

 ## Is my rule using type resolution?

-If you're running Detekt **without** type resolution, all the rules that requires type resolution **will not run**.
+If you're running Detekt **without** type resolution, all the rules that require type resolution **will not run**.

-All the rules that requires type resolution are annotated with [`@requiresTypeResolution`](https://github.com/detekt/detekt/search?q=%5C%40requiresTypeResolution) in the KDoc.
+All the rules that require type resolution are annotated with [`@requiresTypeResolution`](https://github.com/detekt/detekt/search?q=%5C%40requiresTypeResolution) in the KDoc.

 Moreover, their official documentation in the Detekt website will mention _Requires Type Resolution_ ([like here](./potential-bugs.html#unnecessarysafecall)).

 {% include note.html content="Please note that we do have some rules that have mixed behavior whether type resolution is enabled or not.
 Those rules are listed here: [#2994](https://github.com/detekt/detekt/issues/2994)" %}

-Before opening an issue that you're rule is not working, please verify if your rule requires type resolution and check if you have type resolution enabled.
+Before opening an issue that you're rule is not working, please verify, whether your rule requires type resolution and check if you have type resolution enabled.

-Issues and proposals for rules that requires type resolution are labelled with [needs type and symbol solving](https://github.com/detekt/detekt/labels/needs%20type%20and%20symbol%20solving) on the Issue tracker.
+Issues and proposals for rules that require type resolution are labelled with [needs type and symbol solving](https://github.com/detekt/detekt/labels/needs%20type%20and%20symbol%20solving) on the Issue tracker.

 ## Enabling on a JVM project